happifocus/Local_Text-to-Image_GPU/README.md

 4. **JupyterLab**
    - Navigate to the project folder.
-   - Open the Jupyter notebook file and follow the remaining steps.
+   - Open the Jupyter notebook file (text_to_image_GPU.ipynb) and follow the remaining steps.
    - In the notebook, verify that you are working in the newly created environment:

      ```python